Raffaele Pucino

-Raffaele Pucino (born 3 May 1991) is an Italian footballer who plays as a defender.
+Raffaele Pucino (born 3 May 1991) is an Italian footballer who plays as a defender for club Monopoli.

 Career

 Early career

 Born in Caserta, Italy, Pucino also earned his first two senior caps with Casertana, during the 2007–08 Lega Pro season.
 In the summer of 2009, however, Pucino was on the move once more; he transferred to Atletico Nova, where he joined the club's youth set-up.

 In 2009, Pucino transferred to U.S. Alessandria,a team that played in the Lega Pro Prima Divisione.
 In his first season with the club, the young defender went on to make 16 league appearances for his team: 13 of which, were starts.
 His second season proved even more successful, as he integrated himself into the club's starting line-up.
 He made 27 league appearances for Alessandria during the 2010-11 Lega Pro Prima Divisione season, which attracted the interest of several Serie B clubs.